Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Modular Population-Based IMGEP Architecture

-\textbf{Exploration meta-policy and target meta-policy} During the goal exploration loop, the main objective consists in doing experiments that allow to collect data that cover well the space of problems (i.e. to find a set of $\theta$ parameters that allows to find relatively good solutions to problems $p$ over the problem space).
-The exploration meta-policy $\Pi_\epsilon(\bm{\theta}~|~\bm{p}, \bm{c})$ is learned and used to output a distribution of policies $\pi_\theta$ that are interesting to execute to gather information for solving the self-generated problem/goal $p$ (and problems similar to $p$) in context $c$.
-To achieve the objective of collecting interesting data, the exploration meta-policy $\Pi_\epsilon$ must have fast and incremental updates.
-As here the aim is to maximize the coverage of the space of problems, being very precise when targeting goals is less crucial than the capacity to update the meta-policy quickly and incrementally.
-Thus, memory-based learning methods are well adapted within this loop (see Appendix \ref{APC} for examples of implementations).
-On the contrary, the target policy training loop aims to learn a meta-policy $\Pi$ which purpose is to be used in exploitation mode: later on, this meta-policy can be asked to solve as precisely as possible some problems $p$ with maximum reward.
-As the training of this meta-policy can be done asynchronously from data collected by the goal exploration loop, this allows to use training algorithms which are slower, possibly batch, but might allow to better generalize, e.g. using Gaussian mixture models, support vector regression or (deep) neural networks.
-These differences justify the fact that IMGEPs use in general two different representations and learning algorithms for learning meta-policies $\Pi_\epsilon$ and $\Pi$.
-This two-level learning scheme has similarities with the Complementary Learning Systems Theory used to account for the organization of learning in mammalian brains \cite{kumaran2016learning}.
+On the contrary, the purpose of the \textbf{target meta-policy} $\Pi$ is to be used in exploitation mode: later on, it can be asked to solve as precisely as possible some goals $g$ with maximum fitness.
+As the training of this meta-policy can be done asynchronously from data collected by the goal exploration loop, this allows the use of slower training algorithms, possibly batch, that might generalize better, e.g. using Gaussian mixture models, support vector regression or (deep) neural networks.
+These differences justify the fact that IMGEP uses in general two different representations and learning algorithms for $\Pi_\epsilon$ and $\Pi$.
+This two-level learning scheme has similarities with the Complementary Learning Systems Theory used to account for the organization of learning in mammalian brains \citep{kumaran2016learning}.
+To keep our experiments tractable and focus on studying intrinsically motivated exploration, we consider a simple target meta-policy $\Pi$, corresponding to our exploration meta-policy without mutations mechanisms (section \ref{temporal}).